 The Norfolk Wherry Trust is, like all responsible organisations, following government advice about the Covid-19 virus.
 The safety and health of charter and day cruise passengers and the NWT volunteers and visitors is of paramount importance.
-Changes have had to be made to the operational schedule and the AGM.
+Changes have had to be made to the operational schedule.
 More details can be found here.

 The Norfolk Wherry Trust is the owner of the wherry Albion and has been since we rescued her over 70 years ago.
 The Albion was built in 1898 and is a 24 ton, 60 foot long, traditional Broads trading barge.
 Having no engine, she is is propelled by quanting, or by her iconic black sail.
 Although she belongs to an earlier age she is now a perfect example of Eco-boating!
 Albion is available for school parties to charter at a considerable discount of 33% on normal rates.

 Albion ticks lots of boxes on the school curriculum; whether you are interested in biodiversity and conservation, tourism pressures or local history.
 So many areas of fieldwork can be enhanced by our experience.
 Visit the Broad Futures section of the Norfolk County Council schools website for more ideas!
 Come out with us as valuable fieldwork experience or as part of an end of term activities week.